davidonete/cmangos-balancing/README.md

 		- Modified Savage Fury talen will also increase bleed damage up to a 30%
 		- Modified Insect Swarm so it can now be casted in moonkin form and increase duration to 20 seconds
 		- Remove Hurricane cooldown
+		- Modify Moonglow to increase amount from 10% to 30%
 	- Shaman
 		- Added Maelstrom Weapon (33413, 33414): https://www.wowhead.com/classic/spell=408498
 		- Added Lava Burst (33423, 33424): https://www.wowhead.com/classic/spell=408490